 PLEASE USE CAUTION AND FOLLOW TRAFFIC CONTROL WHEN DRIVING THRU ALL CONSTRUCTION SITES.

-to our pavement rehabilitation project for 2014, the Town performs asset protection in the form of preventive maintenance such as a slurry seal.
+Our Pavement Rehabilitation project for 2014 performs asset protection in the form of preventive maintenance such as a slurry seal.
 It is less expensive to prolong the life of good asphalt with maintenance, then to wait until it deteriorates so far that it needs full replacement.
 Preventative maintenance is a cost effective way to extend the life of the pavement saving both cost and environmental impact.

-Ross Aveue (between Cedar and San Anselmo ave)
+Ross Avenue (between Cedar and San Anselmo Ave)

-During September 2014, we anticipate a one day slurry project.
+During September 2014 (schedule will be posted once available), we anticipate a one day slurry project.
 The streets tentatively scheduled for this work are:

 2014 LED Street Light Retrofit Project

 There are 411 high pressure sodium (HPS) street lights throughout the Town of San Anselmo.
 The 2014 LED Street Light Retrofit project will convert these street lights to energy efficient Light Emitting Diode (LED) lights that will greatly reduce the Town’s energy consumption while at the same time maintaining existing light levels.
 The proposed project is in accordance with the Town’s Climate Action Change Plan and will reduce Green House Gas Emissions by approximately 140,000 lbs CO2 per year, removing the equivalent of 12 cars off the road per year.